 The increasing digitalization of financial services calls for efficient, secure and resilient Information and Communication Technology (ICT) services.
-New risk profiles are emerging - partly as a consequence of the widespread use of remote working - which require careful management and proper mitigation.
+New risk profiles are emerging - partly as a consequence of the widespread use of remote working and escalating cyber threats due to heightened geopolitical tensions - which require careful management and proper mitigation.
 The institutions must promote and monitor the adoption by intermediaries of protection and prevention safeguards to guarantee the financial system's stability and security, including its cyber security.

-All actions must take into account the global and intertwined nature of threats and the need for coordinated systematic action, in Italy, Europe and worldwide.
+All actions must take into account the global

+and intertwined nature of threats and the need for coordinated systematic action, in Italy, Europe and worldwide.
 They should also be aligned with the cyber security strategies and the relative standards set at national and international level, including through cooperation between institutions and operators, and between them and the end-users.